Neptunians/tsj-2022-writeups/README.md

 ![Banner](https://i.imgur.com/RO4lpJK.jpg)

 This was the first edition of TSJ CTF and it was great!
-There was a lot of hardcore Web Challenges, which 1 or 3 solves.
+There was a lot of hardcore Web Challenges, with 1 or 3 solves.
 I did some progress in other web challenges, but solved only Nimja.

 Some hackers from our team broke 2 other pwns and we managed to get 22nd place among 82 teams, who made more than 110 points (Sanity + Questionnaire).

-## Nimja at Nantou

 ![Nimja](https://i.imgur.com/3N2CWme.png)